Eucalyptus johnstonii - Tasmanian Yellow Gum

 Status: Evergreen Tree

 Origin: Endemic to south-eastern Tasmania; it hangs out on montane forest sites such as Mount Wellington, Bruny Island and the Tasman Peninsula

-4 year old mature trees available in 12 litre and 20 litre pots
+4 year old mature trees available in 20 litre pots

 Young 5 litre stock ready again in 2020

 Description, habit, uses and attributes:

 A stately forest tree, tall, clean and straight; reaching about 30m in 60 years or so, at a very fast rate, under perfect growing conditions, less so elsewhere.
 Rare in the UK, E johnstonii has been successfully grown in Ireland since around 1910.

 Related to the sensible, medium-sized E. subcrentulata and the miniscule shrubby E. vernicosa.....its a bit like Arnie Schwarzenegger and Danny de Vito in Twins!
 Wierdly, E. neglecta is also part of this botanical group of Eucs.